 The risk of transmission of HIV through breastfeeding was estimated to be around 29%.
 However, the rates were even higher for contaminated blood and tissue with a 92.5% infection rate.
 Quite high actually.

 Needle Stick Injuries/ Needle Sharing

-This mostly occurs to health personnel and carries an infection risk of 0.13%.
+This mostly occurs in health personnel and carries an infection risk of 0.13%.
 Intravenous drug use poses a large chance of exposure to the virus.

-In general, dental cleaning tools, syringes and other blood transmitting products that are contaminated carries the highest risk.
+In general, dental cleaning tools, syringes, and other blood transmitting products that are contaminated carries the highest risk.
 Sharing cups and toilet seats carry no risk of transmission.
-Kissing and other non-sexual forms of affection has a slim to nil chance of infection.
+Kissing and other non-sexual forms of affection have a slim to nil chance of infection.